RENT THE RUNWAY, INC. (NASDAQ: - GuruFocus.com

 Did you lose money on investments in Rent the Runway?
 If so, please visit Rent the Runway, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired the Class A common stock of Rent the Runway, Inc. (“RTR” or the “Company”) ( RENT) in or traceable to the Company’s October 2021 initial public offering (the “IPO”).
+5, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired the Class A common stock of Rent the Runway, Inc. ("RTR" or the "Company") (NASDAQ: RENT) in or traceable to the Company's October 2021 initial public offering (the "IPO").
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of the Securities Act of 1933.

 RTR is an e-commerce platform that allows users to rent, subscribe, or buy designer apparel and accessories.
 RTR offers high-end apparel such as evening wear and accessories, as well as more causal and mixed-use items such as ready-to-wear, workwear, denim, maternity, outerwear, blouses, knitwear, loungewear, jewelry, handbags, activewear, ski wear, home goods, and kidswear.
 RTR sources its products from over 750 luxury brand partners.